 Stefano Corbo (b.
 1981) is an Italian architect, researcher and educator.
 He holds a PhD and a MArch II in Advanced Architectural Design from UPM-ETSAM Madrid (Escuela Técnica Superior de Arquitectura).
-He has taught at several academic Institutions: Nanjing University; LAU Beirut (Lebanese American University); The Faculty of Architecture in Alghero, Italy; and ETSAM Madrid.
-He has also been a guest lecturer at SAC Städelschule Frankfurt, Deakin University in Melbourne, College of Design Minnesota, ESALA Edinburgh, The University of Miami and The University of Wisconsin.
+Before joining the faculty at RISD, he taught at several academic Institutions in Europe, the Middle East and China.

-In 2012, after working at Mecanoo Architecten, Corbo founded his own office, SCSTUDIO (www.scstudio.eu), a multidisciplinary network practicing public architecture and design and preoccupied with intellectual, economic and cultural contexts.
+In 2012 Corbo founded his own office, SCSTUDIO, a multidisciplinary network practicing public architecture and preoccupied with intellectual, economic and cultural contexts.

 Academic areas of interest

 Corbo’s research trajectory focuses on the comprehension of spatial and aesthetic conditions that characterize late-capitalist architectural production and that manifest in a diverse constellation of types, typologies and hyperobjects.